stickyPiston/hakyll-website/posts/2024-01-11-hm-generalisation.md

 ---
 title: To generalise or not to generalise your types?
+description: Let-polymorphism is an essential mechanism for the Hindley-Milner calculus, but do we want to apply let-polymorphism to all let bindings in an imperative language?
 ---

 I am working on a simple object-oriented programming language